George Floyd protests in New Jersey: Trenton

 Several groups including Black Lives Matter gathered at the New Jersey Statehouse on May 30.
 Later that evening, violence and looting erupted in Downtown Trenton when various businesses were broken into and multiple police vehicles were set on fire or stolen.

 Vernon

 On June 6, a rally was held in Vernon Township, a 96% white township with an African-American mayor.

 Vineland

-On June 1, about 75 protesters marched through downtown Vineland in South Jersey ending in Landis Park where police officers joined protesters in taking a knee for eight minutes and forty-six seconds.
+On June 1, about 75 protesters marched through downtown Vineland ending in Landis Park where police officers joined protesters in taking a knee for eight minutes and forty-six seconds.

 Wayne

 Roughly 1,000 demonstrators gathered at the Wayne Township Municipal Building on June 6.

 West Milford

 On June 4, hundreds of protesters marched in West Milford.

 On June 21, two dozen protesters gathered at the veteran's memorial outside Town Hall calling for justice for George Floyd and for the firing of a local police officer who allegedly made discriminatory comments online.